Feature Scripts (click on image to download)

 Genre: Historical Drama (based on true events)

-Logline: A young British orphan enlists in the army, finds the devotion he's longed for in a war dog he trains, and together they risk their lives to save over 50 Allied soldiers during the final months of WWI.
+Logline: A young, rebellious British orphan escapes to the army, finds the devotion he's longed for in a war dog he trains, and together they risk their lives to save over 50 Allied soldiers during the final months of World War One.

 Synopsis: No one loved Henry Creswell.
 That’s what England’s orphanages were built for... the unloved and the forgotten.

 At the camp, all types of canines are trained to carry messages from the front lines of the battlefield and back again.
 The dogs traverse extremely dangerous and embattled terrain that would make cowards of most men.
 Arriving at the camp, Henry discovers that the same childhood bully from his orphanage days, Trevor, has also been assigned to his camp as a dog trainer.